Gerrymandering: El Salvador

 On 30 December 2022, Salvadoran president Nayib Bukele tweeted that he believed that the country's 262 municipalities should be reduced to 50.
 Opposition politicians accused him of attempting to gerrymander the municipalities and consolidate his power ahead of the 2024 legislative election.
 On 20 February 2023, Legislative Assembly President Ernesto Castro announced that the Nuevas Ideas (NI) political party was formally evaluating a proposal to reduce the number of municipalities as suggested by Bukele.

 France

 France is one of the few countries to let legislatures redraw the map with no check.
 In practice, the Parliament of France sets up an executive commission.
 Districts called arrondissements were used in the Third Republic and under the Fifth Republic they are called circonscriptions.
 During the Third Republic, some reforms of arrondissements, which were also used for administrative purposes, were largely suspected to have been arranged to favor the kingmaker in the National Assembly, the Radical Party.

+The system of single-member circonscriptions was replaced by one of multi-member districts based on the departments for the 1919 and 1924 general elections.
+In some departments this threatened to give more representation to the hard left and hard right than the assemblée thought acceptable.
+Thus Pas-de-Calais and Bouches-du-Rhône were split into two districts to minimise the influence of the SFIO, while Aveyron, Calvados, Loire-Inférieure, Maine-et-Loire and Basses-Pyrénées were split to diminish the chances of the conservative right.
+The department of Seine was split into four districts on account of its population size, but to avoid guaranteeing success for the right in the west of the city and for the left in the east, borders were drawn from east to west, with a separate district for the banlieue.
+For the 1924 elections Aveyron, Calvados and Basses-Pyrénées were reunited as their division had not brought the desired result, the right had won both districts.

 The dissolution of Seine and Seine-et-Oise départements by de Gaulle was seen as a case of gerrymandering to counter communist influence around Paris.